MicrosoftDocs/microsoft-salescopilot-docs/articles/view-customer-communication.md

 ---
 title: View customer communication (preview)
-description: Learn how to work with the Customer communication card in Sales app ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to work with the Customer communication card in the Sales app ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot